National Preventive Mechanisms (NPMs)

 National Preventive Mechanisms are the national component of the preventive system established by the OPCAT.

-NPMs are mandated to conduct regular visit to all types of places where persons are deprived of liberty.
-These visits should lead to reports and concrete recommendations to improve the protection of persons deprived of liberty.
+NPMs are mandated to conduct regular visits to all types of places where persons are deprived of liberty.
+These visits should lead to recommendations to improve the protection of persons deprived of liberty.
 NPMs can also make comments on laws and regulations and propose reforms.

-Every year, NPMs have to publish an annual report on their activities and torture prevention issues in their country.
+Every year, NPMs publish an annual report on their activities and torture prevention issues in their country.

 “The National Preventive Mechanisms are those who give the OPCAT strength, direction, momentum and hope to achieve its objectives”.

 NPMs could be a new, specialised body or an existing institution taking on the role (see NPM models).
 Most importantly, NPMs need to be independent, free from government influence and given sufficient resources to carry out their work effectively.
 They must also have the power to access all places of detention, without restriction, to access all information and to be able to talk with detained persons in private.

 NPMs complement the work of the UN Subcommittee on Prevention of Torture and can have direct contacts with the SPT.
 Their permanent presence in a country enables them to conduct regular monitoring, and build a long term relationship with relevant authorities, based on trust and on-going dialogue.
 As domestic bodies, NPMs are best placed to propose concrete preventive measures which are adapted to the situation and challenges in the country.